 Does page speed matter, when it comes to SEO and search engine rankings?

-In the early days of search engine optimization, the answer was no. Today, however, this has all changed.
-Google has made it clear that site speed is used in web search ranking.
+In the early days of search engine optimization, the answer was no. Today, however, that’s all changed.
+Google makes it clear that site speed is used in web search ranking.

-After entering your URL, the results page spits out a variety of information:
+After entering your URL, the results page spits out a wealth of information.
+This includes:

 The speed results look like this:

-You want your score to be as close to 100 as possible.
-If you find that it’s anything less than that, don’t hesitate to follow the guidelines under the “consider fixing” headline.
+You want your score to be as close to 100 as possible in each of these.
+If you find that it’s anything less than that, don’t hesitate to follow the advice under the opportunities and diagnostics headings.